 The Leadership Institute

-The SPARK program is a Pre-College program for middle school students who have demonstrated an outstanding ability in science and are seeking to experience hands-on scientific experimentation.
-SPARK courses are one and two weeks in the summer and classes meet for three hours each morning and on Tuesday and Thursday afternoons.
-They should be designed to introduce a complex scientific topic in a manner appropriate for advanced 7th/8th grade students and should include hands-on activities.
-Faculty should be prepared to develop courses that allow students to begin to think as scientists – asking sound scientific questions and understanding that through the process of answering questions, new questions arise.
-The courses should expose students to the scientific concepts behind familiar topics that are part of the students’ world and make them aware of where their scientific curiosity and strengths may lead them in the future.
+The STEM I program is a Pre-College program for middle school students who have demonstrated an outstanding ability in science or math and are seeking to experience additional challenges and gain exposure to a multidisciplinary STEM-based curriculum.
+STEM I courses are one and two weeks in the summer and classes meet for three hours each morning and on Tuesday and Thursday afternoons.
+They should be designed to introduce a complex scientific topic in a manner appropriate for highly advanced rising 7th and 8th grade students and should include hands-on activities, student-centered learning, and inquiry practices.
+Faculty should be prepared to develop courses that allow students to begin to think, and act, as interdisciplinary problem solvers.